Frontier-Based Exploration for Multi-Robot Rendezvous in Communication-Restricted Unknown Environments: State of the art

 \section{State of the art}

 Methods for multi-robot rendezvous typically leverage pre-determined coordination strategies among robots (pre-established rendezvous areas, biases applied to strategies to search for others, etc.) or execute online search strategies in a commonly known map to meet others.
 One distinction among existing approaches can be made between symmetric and asymmetric rendezvous.
 In symmetric rendezvous, all robots have the same role in seeking a meeting with others.
 In the asymmetric case, instead, some robots can be explorers, while others are relays, i.e., they have to meet and transfer knowledge acquired by other robots to each other or to a base station.
 Another distinction is between intentional rendezvous and accidental rendezvous.
 The former ones happen when the meeting is already scheduled among agents following some kind of coordination.
-The latter ones take place without a pre-arrangement.
+In the latter ones the robots know that they need to meet but no time and place is pre-arranged.
 Other approaches undertake an offline study of the problem, by deriving theoretical properties of the optimal solution from the specific geometrical features of the environment~\cite{ozsoyeller2019rendezvous}.
 Several of these approaches are not directly applicable to our scenario, where the target environment and starting locations of the MRS are unknown, and communication is restricted.

 Multi-robot rendezvous and exploration have been studied together, but are often dealt with as mutually-exclusive alternating phases: when the robots are exploring, their interest is to acquire new knowledge; when the robots decide to rendezvous, they travel to a location in the mapped area.
 The decoupling of the two phases can lead to suboptimal performance, as robots must switch between behaviors in a coordinated way.
 This issue is investigated in~\cite{hourani2013serendipity} by introducing the concept of serendipity in exploration, i.e., to create a robot behavior that tries to facilitate an unplanned encounter with other robots while those are still in an exploration phase, by adopting a behavior that is a mix between episodic and planned rendezvous.